 KEEP GREENS FRESH IN ABEEGO | IT’S SIMPLE

-Like your mom, the Internet is full of advice on how to keep greens, from putting the stems in a jar of water to putting in an airtight container with a paper towel, or putting a tea towel in with the clamshell container.
-While we love the sharing of food-saving knowledge.
-We also love simple.
+Like your mom, the Internet is full of advice on food storage and how to keep greens fresh.
+From putting the stems in a jar of cold water, or placing them in an airtight container with a paper towel, or putting a tea towel in with the clamshell container.
+While we love the sharing of food-saving knowledge, we also love simplicity.

 There’s no trick or hack for keeping greens alive with Abeego.
 It’s easy.
 Step one: wrap up your greens in Abeego.
 That’s it!
 Done!

-We invented Abeego with ingredients from nature chosen for their natural preserving qualities mimic nature’s own peel, rind, and skin.
+We invented Abeego with ingredients from nature chosen for their natural preserving qualities that mimic nature’s own peels, rinds, and skins.
 The result is a reusable food wrap that breathes, protects, and keeps leafy greens alive for what feels like forever.

 BREATHABLE ABEEGO VS AIRTIGHT STORAGE

-While airtight methods solve that problem, they create another.
+While airtight methods (like plastic bags) solve the protection problem, they create another.
 Greens are alive and need to breathe.
-When greens are kept in a bag or a hard container, the natural gases they emit are trapped, resulting in an overly moist environment where bacteria and mold can thrive.
+When greens are kept in a bag or impermeable storage container, the ethylene gas they emit becomes trapped, resulting in an environment ridden with excess moisture where bacteria and mold can thrive.
 Because of this, greens quickly wilt and rot in airtight containers.

 Wrapped in Abeego, your greens get the natural barrier they need to retain their moisture.
-And because Abeego is breathable, greens’ natural gases don’t build up and are released.
+Because Abeego is breathable and allows air circulation, greens’ natural gases don’t build up and are released.

 Keep your greens fresh with Abeego and retain their nutrients and flavor for longer than airtight methods in a super simple superhero way.